Jollerprutt/proxmox-node/README.md

    * `vpngate-local` - VLAN40 - This VPN client (used as a gateway) connects to servers which are either local, incountry or within your selected region and should provide a faster connection speed.

 #### 3.3.1 Download the latest pfSense ISO
-You can use the Proxmox web gui or simply use proxmox typhoon-01 cli `>Shell` and type the following:
+You can use the Proxmox web gui to add the Proxmox installation ISO which is available from [HERE](https://www.pfsense.org/download/) or use a Proxmox typhoon-01 cli `>Shell` and type the following:
 ```
 wget https://snapshots.pfsense.org/amd64/pfSense_master/installer/pfSense-CE-2.5.0-DEVELOPMENT-amd64-latest.iso.gz -P /var/lib/vz/template/iso &&
 gzip -d pfSense-CE-2.5.0-DEVELOPMENT-amd64-latest.iso.gz